Four Over Six: More Accurate NVFP4 Quantization with Adaptive Block Scaling: Related Work

 \section{Related Work}

 \textbf{Quantization} has seen widespread adoption in LLMs due to its ability to reduce model size and accelerate inference~\cite{han_deep_2016}.
 Most methods aim to mitigate outliers in order to reduce the dynamic range of tensors that need to be quantized.
 This is often done with per-channel smoothing factors~\cite{lin_awq_2024,xiao_smoothquant_2024}, second-order information~\cite{frantar_gptq_2023}, or rotations~\cite{liu_spinquant_2025,ashkboos_quarot_2024}.
-Most of these works were developed with older numerical formats in mind, such as INT4, which no longer has dedicated support on newer NVIDIA GPUs.
+Most of these works were developed with other numerical formats in mind, such as INT4, which does not have dedicated support on newer hardware accelerators.

 \textbf{Block-scaled quantization} formats have grown in popularity due to the increased precision they provide.
 For example, the smallest nonzero value that can be represented in FP4 is 0.5, and the largest is 6, meaning a tensor quantized to FP4 should ideally have a dynamic range of 12, far too small for many practical applications.
 Block-scaled formats such as MXFP4~\cite{rouhani_microscaling_2023} and NVFP4~\cite{nvidia_pretraining_2025}, on the other hand, store a higher-precision scaling factor alongside blocks of FP4 values, allowing for different blocks in the same tensor to have vastly different scales.
 In the case of MXFP4, every 32 FP4 values are accompanied by an 8-bit E8M0 scaling factor, and in the case of NVFP4, every 16 FP4 values are accompanied by an 8-bit E4M3 scaling factor.
 Crucially, both of these methods have dedicated hardware support in the most recently-released NVIDIA Blackwell GPUs, offering up to 2x speed improvements over FP8 inputs, and 4x speed improvements over BF16/FP16 inputs on NVIDIA B200 GPUs.
 However, despite the benefits these formats provide, maintaining model performance after quantization remains challenging.